cargo-lambda/cargo-lambda/docs/commands/deploy.md

 This subcommand can enable Lambda function URLs for your lambda.
 Use the flag `--enable-function-url` when you deploy your function, and when the operation completes, the command will print the function URL in the terminal.

+Note that you would need to add the following IAM Actions to use this flag:
+- `lambda:GetFunctionUrlConfig`
+- `lambda:CreateFunctionUrlConfig`
+- `lambda:AddPermission`

 ::: warning
 This flag always configures the function URL without any kind of authorization.
 Don't use it if you'd like to keep the URL secure.
 :::